 February 12th, 2018

-The program offers Doctoral degrees in Learning, Teaching, and Curriculum with emphasis areas in Art Education, Early Childhood Education, Elementary Education, English Education, Literacy Education, Mathematics Education, Science Education, and Social Studies Education.
+The program offers Doctoral degrees in Learning, Teaching, and Curriculum with emphasis areas in Art Education, Early Childhood Education, Elementary Education, Language and Literacies for Social Transformation, Literacy Education, Mathematics Education, Science Education, and Social Studies Education.

 PLEASE NOTE: Only completed applications will be reviewed by the Graduate Admissions Committee.
 It is suggested applicants submit their applications in plenty of time to be reviewed for the desired semester of entrance.